wlcreate/Harlem-Bites/README_restaurant.md

 <!-- ## Process -->
 ## Table of Contents
 1. About
+2. Features
-2. Getting Started
+3. Getting Started
-3. Stack
+4. Stack
-4. Contributors
+5. Contributors
-5. Next Steps
+6. Next Steps

 ### About

 🥂Restaurant Week is a CLI-based app that allows users to choose different restaurants located in [Harlem, New York City](https://en.wikipedia.org/wiki/Harlem).

+### Features
-🥂Users are able to shop local and support restaurants that vary in cuisines as NYC navigates reopening during the COVID-19 pandemic.
+🗽Users are able to shop local and support restaurants that vary in cuisines as NYC navigates reopening during the COVID-19 pandemic.

-🥂When restaurants are selected users will be able to view a snapshot of information detailing name, reviews, price, and hours of operation
+🗽When restaurants are selected users will be able to view a snapshot of information detailing name, reviews, price, and hours of operation

-🥂Users are able to make a reservation complying with outdoor dining with COVID-19.
+🗽Users are able to make a reservation complying with outdoor dining with COVID-19.
   Users are able to update party size, change date, and delete their reservation if they wish.

 ### Getting Started